starrymedia/upticknetworkdocs/guides/validators/overview.md

 # Overview

-Learn about validating on Uptick {synopsis}
+Learn about validating on Uptick

 ## Introduction